About Us

 Zachary Boyce, MS

-Media & Communications Lead
+Data & Visualization Lead

 Zachary has worked at the local, regional, and federal levels of government helping effectively communicate the many dimensions of disaster risk through research, analysis, and design.
 He has a B.S. in Geography from Portland State University and a M.S. in Emergency Management and Community Resilience from Portland State University.